hareramray/nurostream/README.md

 on a different one.
 Warmup-based pinning helps; it does not generalise as much as the aggregate skew suggests.

+**Queue depth is a scheduling property, not a parameter.** Raising `--expert-lookahead` from 4 to 8 changed nothing, because a 2,880-row window at 1,024 rows per block is only *three* blocks — the pipeline had nothing more to queue.
+What mattered was where the pipeline ended: one per projection meant 432 drains per token.
+A prefetch plan spanning the whole layer took stall from 76.3 s to 0.8 s and prefetch hit rate from 66% to 99.5%.
+Depth stops helping above 8.

+**Then the bottleneck moves.** With stall gone, per-block cost dominates:
+128-row blocks had the *best* stall (17.2 s → 0.6 s) and the *worst* decode, because 456k reads a run cost more in futures, host→device copies and kernel launches than they saved in waiting.
+Optimum is where the two curves cross — 512 rows here.
+A microbenchmark on one isolated matrix picked 128 and was wrong about the full model; it measured I/O in isolation and never saw the per-block overhead accumulate.

 **More I/O threads is not more throughput.** Measured with 5.85 MB random reads (one expert slab) on the 50 GB shard: 1 worker 0.62 GB/s, **8 workers 2.00 GB/s**, 24 workers 1.57, 48 workers 1.37.
 A DRAM-less controller thrashes